DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **GNSS**

-The  ATGM336H-5NR32 is a high-performance, low-power, multi-constellation GNSS module, which features 32 tracking channels to fully support positioning and navigation via Beidou (BDS
+The  ATGM336H-5NR32 is a high-performance, low-power, multi-constellation GNSS module, which features 32 tracking channels to fully support positioning and navigation.
+The **ESPRanger** supports:

  - American GPS
  - EU Galileo